-One of the biggest landmarks in Portugal and undoubtedly the most famous attraction of Braga and the main reason I embarked on the Porto – Braga day trip.
-A notable example of a pilgrimage site with a monumental, 577 steps Baroque stairway, the sanctuary should be first on your list of places to visit in Braga.
+One of the biggest landmarks in Portugal and undoubtedly the most famous attraction in Braga.
+Bom Jesus was the main reason I embarked on this Porto to Braga day-trip.
+A notable example of a pilgrimage site with a monumental, 577 steps Baroque stairway, the sanctuary should be first on your list of places to check out in Braga.

 The most enchanting part of Bom Jesus, and the part it ows its popularity to, is the 160 meters staircase at the bottom.

 The perfect symmetry of the zigzag steps creating an infinity octagon shapes right up to the crucifixion of the Christ on top.
 Simply mesmerizing!

 Right next to the bus stop, there is another Bom Jesus attraction – a 130 years old, water-driven funicular.
 I’m pretty sure it’s the only one existing in the world, so riding it is a highlight by itself.